 MetaMux is an FPGA-based feature available on Arista’s 7130 platforms.
 It performs ultra-low latency Ethernet packet multiplexing with or without packet contention queuing.
 The port to port latency is a function of the selected MetaMux profile, front panel ingress port, front panel egress port, FPGA connector ingress port, and platform being used.

-MetaWatch is a FPGA-based feature available for Arista 7130 L-Series and LB-Series platforms.
-It provides precise timestamping of packets, aggregation and deep buffering for up to 48x Ethernet links at 10G.
+MetaWatch is an FPGA-based feature available for Arista 7130 Series platforms.
+It provides precise timestamping of packets, aggregation and deep buffering for Ethernet links.
 Timestamp information and other metadata such as device and port identifiers are appended to the end of the packet as a trailer.